 It’s only about a two mile walk from Ao Wai to Ao Tubtim, but a hilly one at that.
 The road goes from just above sea level to around 200 feet three times along those two miles.
 Combine that with the afternoon heat and humidity (and packing a one-year-old) and it can be pretty brutal.

 Thirty minutes into our journey back, we finally spotted a songteau traveling south.
 Fortunately, the songteau was not on a call and flipped a U-y to pick us up.
 The upside of all this (besides getting a killer hamstring workout in) was we only had to pay a fraction of what we would have from Ao Wai, but in hindsight, we gladly would have paid full price.

 We spent our final evening on Ko Samet having a low key dinner on the beach and turning in early, but not before finally catching a fire dancer.

-Ko Samet to Suvarnabhumi Airport
+Getting from Ko Samet to Suvarnabhumi Airport

 The next day, the return ferry ride back to Ban Phe was grey and uneventful.
 We were flying out of Suvarnabhumi and weren’t quite sure how the rest of the connection between Ban Phe and the airport would pan out.
 It was hard to find reliable information ahead of time for making the trip in the least amount of time with the fewest connections as possible.
 We initially thought we’d have to take a bus or minibus all the way back to Ekamai (Bangkok Eastern Bus Terminal), passing the airport along the way — then get a taxi or take the BTS SkyTrain eastward again to the airport.